lupettohf/monerod-ynh/README.md

 3. Commit your changes with clear commit messages.
 4. Open a pull request describing your changes.

+Optionally you can donate some XMR to `8ALb1bnJRE1WUy7A5h6KdjSTTqEdXfmq5VVJ7DKKK1uWbvoEp73rbJ2fiw3b2mafxfMLktDdwCJkkjgQzB44Ldbe62v2NJ1` if you found this useful.

 ## License

 This project is licensed under the MIT License, Monero is under the BSD-3-Clause license.
 See the [LICENSE](LICENSE) file for details.